 School meals will be available for all students in all school-opening scenarios, including the 100% eLearning option (Attendance Plan 0) and for those that register for the Virtual Program.
 In order to qualify for free or reduced meals parents must complete a new free and reduced meal application for the current school year.
 Click here for the latest Free and Reduced Price Meal Application.

 Prisma Health is offering a variety of resources to help you and your family stay healthy, including free virtual visits.
 If you believe you are experiencing COVID-19 symptoms, schedule your virtual visit here and use code COVID19.

 MILL VILLAGE FARMS FOODSHARE PROGRAM

-In partnership with United Way, Mill Village Farms has expanded to a weekly fresh-food box program, FoodShare Greenville, for anyone facing hardship in our community.
+In partnership with United Way, Mill Village Farms has a fresh-food box program, FoodShare Greenville, available every other week for anyone facing hardship in our community.
 FoodShare boxes are discounted to a minimal $5 CARD or SNAP fee for those needing assistance.
-Weekly Wednesday pick-up via a drive-thru at United Way's office (105 Edinburgh Ct).
+Wednesday pick-up is available via drive-thru at the Buck Mickel Center (45 Frederick Street).
 ALL FoodShare boxes must be pre-ordered over Mill Village's bilingual phone hotline or bilingual website by noon on Friday the week prior to pick-up.
-Click here for the English flyer or here for the Spanish flyer.
+Click here for Spanish.

 CITY OF GREENVILLE RESOURCE GUIDE